omarathon/rl-multi-agent-car-parking/README.md

 ## Citing

+You must cite this work if used.

-Please use the following Bibtex citation if you wish to cite this work:
+Please use the following Bibtex citation:

 ```bib
 @misc{tanner2022multiagent,